What is the Window of Tolerance and How It Impacts Your Life

 Living through trauma can cause a state of constant alertness.
 This affects your ability to return to a calm and centred place.

-Understanding the lasting effects of trauma helps in addressing these challenges.
+Understanding the lasting effects of trauma helps address these challenges.
 It fosters self-compassion and opens pathways to healing.
+Addressing shame and learning to shame listen—acknowledging and responding to these feelings with compassion—are important steps in the healing process.

 The Role of the Nervous System in Emotional Regulation